bennojoy/mongo_shard/README.md

-shard
+mongo_shard
 ========

 This roles helps to enable sharding in a mongodb cluster.

-In addition to this role if combined with other roles like mongod, mongos, mongoc this can used to build a production grade mongodb cluster with multi replication master and shards.
+In addition to this role if combined with other roles like mongo_mongod, mongo_mongos, mongo_mongoc this can used to build a production grade mongodb cluster with multi replication master and shards.